KurtE/ILI9341_GIGA_n/README.md

  have played with it on a few different
 ILI9341 displays including ones from PJRC such as: https://www.pjrc.com/store/display_ili9341_touch.html and ones from Adafruit such as: https://www.adafruit.com/product/1770

-This is a modified version of the official PJRC ILI9341_t3 library (https://github.com/PaulStoffregen/ILI9341_t3).
+This is a port of my ILI9341_t3n library which was earlier derived from te official PJRC ILI9341_t3 library (https://github.com/PaulStoffregen/ILI9341_t3).

 And it is always a Work In Progress.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR